For Parents: Coaching Throughout the Year

 Students have lots of uncertainty (Will I like it here?
 Will I make friends?) mixed with excitement … college, finally!

-Students move in, meet their roommates and set up their room/living space.
+Students move in, meet their roommates and set up their room/living space and start classes.

 - Discuss how you plan to communicate with each other.